lambertJiakangChen/Analytics_of_the_Yelp_Dataset/README.md

 $ python3 dist.py yelp_academic_dataset_business.json Vancouver BC
 ```

-## Q3.
-Creating the Yelp Social Network (20%)
+## network.py
+Original file provided by Kaggle ([*yelp_academic_dataset_user.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_user.json)) for evaluation.
+Given a collection of users in a file `/path-to-file/filename.json` and an integer `n` (n >= 100) which indicates the social network of Yelp friends among Yelp users who sent **no less than `n` useful votes**,
-The social network will be represented as a graph G(V,E), where V is a set of vertices representing the Yelp users and E is a set of edges representing friendships between Yelp users.
+The social network is represented as a graph G(V,E), where V is a set of vertices representing the Yelp users and E is a set of edges representing friendships between Yelp users.
-The graph/network should be represented in a file using the edge list format.
+The graph/network is represented in a file using the edge list format.
 An edge list is a list that represents all the edges in a graph.
-Each edge is represented as a space-separated pair of vertices.
-For example, a small fully connected triangle-like graph between vertices *a1, a2, a3* would be represented in the edge list as:
+For example, a small fully connected triangle-like graph between vertices *a1, a2, a3* is represented in the edge list as:
 ```
 a1 a2
 a2 a3
 a3 a1
 ```
-Note that the order of the lines does not matter, and edges are bidirectional (so either *"a1 a2"* or *"a2 a1"* should be listed but NOT both).

-Given a collection of users in a file `/path-to-file/filename.json` and an integer `n` (n >= 100), write a Python script (*network.py*) that creates the social network of Yelp friends among Yelp users who sent **no less than `n` useful votes**, and writes the edge list of the created graph to a text file named **Q3.out** in the **current working directory**.
-Your script should only consider Yelp users who sent no less than `n` useful votes.
-For example, users *a1* and *a2* are friends, who sent *n+1* and *n-1* useful votes, respectively.
-In this case, neither *"a1 a2"* nor *"a2 a1"* should be listed.

-We use the original file provided by Kaggle ([*yelp_academic_dataset_user.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_user.json)) for evaluation.

-Your script should be run as follows:
+Run the script as follows:
 ```
 $ python3 network.py /path-to-file/filename.json n
 ```
-For example, the following command should create the social network of Yelp friends among Yelp users who sent no less than 100 useful votes.
+For example, the following command creates the social network of Yelp friends among Yelp users who sent no less than 100 useful votes.
 ```
 $ python3 network.py yelp_academic_dataset_user.json 100
 ```